 4. Encouraged Collaboration while Fostering Independence

 Gen Z paid attention to the criticism millennials received as they entered the workforce.
-One of the most common accusations, that they are dependent on technology and lack the soft skills necessary for professional face-to-face interactions.
+One of the most common accusations being their dependence on technology and lack the soft skills necessary for professional face-to-face interactions.
 This likely led Gen Z to practice and prefer face-to-face interactions over interaction through text message or email.